mhtess/bdappl2018/chapters/3-simpleModels.md

 If children are sensitive to the cues in the our helping experiment, then the `propensityToHelp` could be high.
 But if children are not motivated to help (e.g., they don't care about the stranger in our experiment), it could be close to zero.
 Figuring out `propensityToHelp` will help us make inferences about the children's sensitivity to our experimental setting, which is ultimately what we're interested in.
-How do learn about `propensityToHelp`?
+How we do learn about `propensityToHelp`?

 #### Prior distributions over parameters and data